On this page...

 - Focus on the things you can influence and focus on expanding your influence.

 Habit 2: Begin with the end in mind

 Let's take the story of Yanxi Palace as an example.
 In the play, Wei Yingluo can endure many people's criticism of her and the emperor's indifference to her, and hangs up all the way, why?
-Because she has her very clear goal: to seek revenge for the queen and to declare justice.
+Because she has a very clear goal: to seek revenge for the queen and to declare justice.

-People who don't know their purpose and meaning can easily get overwhelmed by all kinds of trivial matters and find themselves busy doing wrong things.
+People who don't know their purpose and meaning can easily get overwhelmed by all kinds of trivial matters and find themselves busy doing the wrong things.